watatomo/enstars-wiki/p/ss.md

 Apologizes in advance for non-Windows users, as not all programs listed are cross-platform.

+If you don't have Photoshop, check out [the Chibi Maker](https://gradualcolors.github.io/enstars-ss-maker/)!

 ### Table of Contents
 - [Prerequisites](#prerequisites)
 - [Removing Shadows from SS Sprites](#removing-shadows-from-ss-sprites)